danch/cluster-blog/cluster-blog.md

 DaemonSet
 :  A DaemonSet is used for cases where we want a single instance of a pod on each member of the kubernetes cluster.
 DaemonSets can be given match criteria to determine a subset of nodes to run on as well.
 We'll see a number of daemonsets today.

+Kubelet
+:  The kubelet daemon runs on all nodes in the cluster, managing the pods that are deployed on those nodes.

 Control Plane
 :  'Control plane' refers to the set of nodes that run the services that collaborate to manage the kubernetes cluster.
 These services include the API Server, the Controller Manager, and the Scheduler.
 The control plane uses etcd to store cluster metadata.
 The etcd cluster can be managed internally to the kubernetes cluster or externally.